4 tools to create an electronic signature

 Dropbox Sign offers a free plan that allows you to request up to three signatures per month.
 The next tier up costs $15 per month.
 It includes unlimited requests, five templates, and data validation.

-HelloSign may not have the brand recognition of DocuSign, but Dropbox does.
+HelloSign may not have had the brand recognition of DocuSign, but Dropbox does.
 That and the low cost make it an excellent choice for freelancers and smaller businesses.

 3. Adobe Acrobat/PDF

 Unless you’ve been living under a rock for many 25 years, you’ve probably come across a PDF document at some point.
 PDF is the original digital document.
 It’s the closest thing to a paper document that isn’t plain text or a proprietary format.

 Because PDFs are similar to paper documents, they’re ideal for gathering signatures.
 Adobe Acrobat’s free reader gives you the ability to add a signature to any PDF.
 Using Adobe Reader or Acrobat (which you have to pay for), you can add your signature by typing, drawing, or adding an image.

 As mentioned, the PDF format is nonproprietary.
 The company released it as an open standard in 2008.
 So even if the Acrobat Reader wasn’t free, there are still plenty of other options for reading and even signing PDFs directly — like Jotform.

 Jotform is an excellent solution for creating an electronic signature because it lets you collect signatures and create forms all in one place.
 Although DocuSign and HelloSign let you create forms, that isn’t their bread and butter.
 Jotform was one of the first companies that let people create and fill out online forms.
 Our forms are secure, and our e-signatures are legally valid in most cases.

 Jotform integrates well with lots of other tools, including DocuSign, Adobe Sign, and Dropbox.
 That means you can use DocuSign or Adobe Sign to collect signatures with our forms.
 And you can store submitted documents in Dropbox.
 Or you can use one of our other widgets to collect signatures.